rd273001/Certificate_Generator/README.md

 5. Open a Pull Request.
 <br/><br/>

-## Please Star⭐=>🌟 the Repo if you like the Code, UI, anything about the Project
+## Please Star⭐=>🌟 the Repo if you like the Code, UI, or anything about the Project